 {/if} ``` If a transition returns a function instead of a transition object, the function will be called in the next microtask.
 This allows multiple transitions to coordinate, making [crossfade effects](/tutorial/deferred-transitions) possible.
 Transition functions also receive a third argument, `options`, which contains information about the transition.
 Available values in the `options` object are: - `direction` - one of `in`, `out`, or `both` depending on the type of transition ## Transition events An element with transitions will dispatch the following events in addition to any standard DOM events: - `introstart` - `introend` - `outrostart` - `outroend` ```svelte {#if visible} (status = 'intro started')} onoutrostart={() => (status = 'outro started')} onintroend={() => (status = 'intro ended')} onoutroend={() => (status = 'outro ended')} > Flies in and out

-{/if} ``` --- title: in: and out: --- The `in:` and `out:` directives are identical to [`transition:`](transition), except that the resulting transitions are not bidirectional — an `in` transition will continue to 'play' alongside the `out` transition, rather than reversing, if the block is outroed while the transition is in progress.
+{/if} ``` --- title: in: and out: tags: transitions --- The `in:` and `out:` directives are identical to [`transition:`](transition), except that the resulting transitions are not bidirectional — an `in` transition will continue to 'play' alongside the `out` transition, rather than reversing, if the block is outroed while the transition is in progress.
 If an out transition is aborted, transitions will restart from scratch. ```svelte visible {#if visible} flies in, fades out

 {/if} ``` --- title: animate: --- An animation is triggered when the contents of a [keyed each block](each#Keyed-each-blocks) are re-ordered.
 Animations do not run when an element is added or removed, only when the index of an existing data item within the each block changes.
 Animate directives must be on an element that is an _immediate_ child of a keyed each block.
 Animations can be used with Svelte's [built-in animation functions](svelte-animate) or [custom animation functions](#Custom-animation-functions). ```svelte {#each list as item, index (item)} {item} {/each} ``` ## Animation Parameters As with actions and transitions, animations can have parameters.
 (The double `{{curlies}}` aren't a special syntax; this is an object literal inside an expression tag.) ```svelte {#each list as item, index (item)} {item} {/each} ``` ## Custom animation functions ```js /// copy: false // @noErrors animation = (node: HTMLElement, { from: DOMRect, to: DOMRect } , params: any) => { delay?: number, duration?: number, easing?: (t: number) => number, css?: (t: number, u: number) => string, tick?: (t: number, u: number) => void } ``` Animations can use custom functions that provide the `node`, an `animation` object and any `parameters` as arguments.
 The `animation` parameter is an object containing `from` and `to` properties each containing a [DOMRect](https://developer.mozilla.org/en-US/docs/Web/API/DOMRect#Properties) describing the geometry of the element in its `start` and `end` positions.
 The `from` property is the DOMRect of the element in its starting position, and the `to` property is the DOMRect of the element in its final position after the list has been reordered and the DOM updated.
 If the returned object has a `css` method, Svelte will create a [web animation](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) that plays on the element.
 The `t` argument passed to `css` is a value that goes from `0` and `1` after the `easing` function has been applied.
 The `u` argument is equal to `1 - t`.
 The function is called repeatedly _before_ the animation begins, with different `t` and `u` arguments. ```svelte {#each list as item, index (item)} {item}